helenalizlopez/Evaluation-of-Convolutional-Neural-Networks-models-for-pneumonia-diagnosis-master/README.md

 ## 3) Requirements

 The software used to it was Ubuntu 18.04.2 LTS.

-This project was run in Anaconda Navigator version 4.7.12, in the file *requirements.txt*,it includes all packages with each version and the command to install them:
+This project was run in Anaconda Navigator version 4.7.12, in the file requirements.txt, it includes all packages with each version and the command to install them:

 conda create --name <env> --file <this file>